BACKGROUND IMAGE: iSTOCK/GETTY IMAGES

 For IT organizations that have adopted the Information Technology Infrastructure Library (ITIL) framework for best practices, there are ITIL-specific monitoring tools available.
 These tools are designed to take advantage of the device configuration databases and applications built to support the IT service management process.
 Beyond ITIL, however, there is not an industry standard approach to setting performance baselines.
 Support for monitoring tools and the breadth and depth of information made available can vary greatly among manufacturers, devices and operating systems, ultimately preventing a common set of metrics from being used in monitoring.

-A good first place to start might be the networking vendors themselves.
+A good place to start might be the networking vendors themselves.
 Every vendor has, at minimum, a list of the monitors a given device supports.
 Given the ubiquity of monitoring protocols such as SNMP, many vendors also have their own recommendation or best practices for monitoring and defining thresholds for their products.
 Armed with this information, administrators can initially focus on a narrow subset of available monitors and grow as needed.
 Cisco, for example, recommends not exceeding 60% of CPU utilization on its routers and has published an SNMP message to monitor that statistic.

 Network performance monitoring: Taking stock and considering virtualization